Why Does My Dog Lay On Top Of Me? (15 Reasons)

 Dogs, just like us, seek warmth and comfort.

-Dogs have a slightly higher body temp than us humans, so when they snuggle up on top of us, it’s their genius way of finding that sweet spot to stay all warm and snug.
+Dogs have a slightly higher body temp than us humans, so when they snuggle up on top of us, it’s their genius way of finding that sweet spot to stay warm.

 This helps them regulate their temperature and stay cozy.

-And hey, we humans get a pretty sweet perk too, especially on a chilly winter day – that extra warmth from our furry buddies is like a built-in heating system!
+And on a chilly winter day, that extra warmth from our furry buddies is like a built-in heating system!

 3. Protection and Security